-The Personal Development Group offers psychotherapy, counseling, training for business management, and seminars for therapy professionals.
+The Personal Development Group is an experienced staff of psychologists & counselors who offer psychotherapy, counseling, training for business management, and seminars for therapy professionals.
 Seminar information is available for anger management, workplace ethics, diversity training, emotional management, and increasing your emotional IQ.
-Psychotherapy is available for stress, ADD, bipolar disorder, depression, anxiety, marital and relationship issues, PTSD, and abuse issues.
-Family treatment is available; tambien terapia en Espanol.
+Psychotherapy/counseling are available for stress, ADD, bipolar disorder, depression, anxiety, marital and relationship issues, PTSD, and abuse issues.
+EMDR and family treatment are available.
+Tambien terapia en Espanol.
 Chicago area locations for the Personal Development Group include: Lincoln Park 60610, Evanston 60201, and Lakeview 60657.

 Greg is a clinical psychologist in practice since 1996 providing psychotherapy to couples and individuals in Chicago, Evanston & Skokie.
 Seminars developed by Dr. Crisenbery include: Increasing Your Emotional Intelligence, Emotional Management, and professional trainings for anger management.
 He has a strong background in helping others cope with depression, anxiety, trauma, and relationship issues.
 Greg was certified in EMDR treatment in 1996 and continues to use this therapy to assist others cope with anxiety and loss.
 His orientation acknowledges the need to address issues on all levels physical, emotional, mental, and spiritual.
 Alternative therapies, including diet, nutritional supplements, and meditation, are available.
 Greg brings a direct, practical style of communication to his work and enjoys humor to help maintain perspective.
 Dr. Crisenbery received his undergraduate degree from the University of Michigan and his doctorate from the Illinois School of Professional Psychology.
 He has worked at the North Chicago VA Medical Center, Uhlich Children'sHome, First Senior Care, and Hartgrove Hospital.